top of page

 How Overstrand’s Climate Affects Tree Watering

-Coastal Winds: Strong winds can dry out soil quickly, requiring more frequent watering.
+• Coastal Winds: Dry out soil quickly, requiring more frequent watering.

-Seasonal Rainfall: Overstrand’s wet winters and dry summers mean trees may need supplemental watering in summer to thrive.
+• Seasonal Rainfall: Wet winters and dry summers mean trees may need extra water in summer.

 Frequently Asked Questions